cedar-policy/rfcs/text/0024-schema-syntax.md

 ## Appendix A - AppliesTo Conversion Table

 The relationship of `appliesTo` clauses between JSON schemas and this new syntax are non-obvious when unspecified entities or actions with no targets are involved.
 This appendix details a conversion table for the purposes of specification.

-## JSON → Schema Syntax

 ### Both Unspecified